passcod/in-the-pale-darkness-of-dawn/notes/lexicon.md

 to the period occuring _right now_.
 E.g. "tenthday" when said on the fifthday refers to "five days hence", but "tenthday" when said on a tenthday refers to "ten days hence".

+There are no _aliens_ in the Galaxy.
+Get that word out of the vocabulary.
+This is for a similar reason there are no _extra-terrestrials_.
+In a Galaxy with tens of thousands of years of multi-sentient-species cohabitation, the word "alien" loses its meaning of "not human".
+Indeed, the most common way to say "alien" in the Galaxy would be **non-human**, although of course that only makes sense in some humanocentric contexts.

 ## Force organisations